…Meaning, it might take a while.

 Even if I get care, sometimes I’ll ride the anxiety for a while, trying to process my feelings and sort them out in a coherent way.
 I might scour the internet for any sign that our story – the un-varnished one, that is – might be getting told by more people.
 That bit-by-bit we will come forward and speak our truth, discuss our experience, and process it like the fully-aware people that we are (right?).

 It’s happening now, and I’m hoping more will follow.
 Sonofasikh

 is a blog written by one of my schoolmates as he processes his childhood by revisiting the place where it all went down.
 It’s funny, charming and nostalgic.
 And it is especially poignant.
 My goodness.
 His account of being tortured by Nanak Dev Singh–this singular moment among far too many–was nevertheless astonishing and horrifying.
 And it was heartbreaking.
 But it was revelatory too, because I found myself able to live inside his experience and fully be a part of it and empathize with it in a way I hadn’t done before.
 I must admit, I had become so familiar with my own family experiences of assault and battery that, well, they just take up more room in my consciousness.
-This shook me out of that myopia, and for that I am grateful.

 But it also made me feel so much sorrow and so much loss.